Who can bring in a cat for spay/neuter on a Fix-it Day?

-When your online registration is received, you will get an email confirmation.
-If we get a paper registration, we will call you and let you know we have it.
+When your online registration is received, you will get an email confirmation within 48 hours.
 We will also email or call before the surgery day as a reminder.

 Can I bring in more than two cats?

 No. The fix-it days are limited to two cats/household unless we don't fill up a fix-it day.
 Then we may be able to offer the slots to those who have more than two cats.

-I registered and paid but the day is full.
+I tried to register online but the day is full.
 What now?

 Can I roll my registration into the next time if I miss my day?

 Yes.
 Fix-it days are held monthly.
-If the day is full or you can't make it and tell us prior to the day, we can put your cat on the list for the next fix-it day.
+If you miss your day and tell us ahead of the day, we can schedule your cat for the next fix-it day.

 Do I need a carrier to bring in my cat?

 Yes.
 You need to bring in your cat in a humane trap or a carrier.
 This is for your cat's safety, your safety, the clinic staff's safety, and volunteers' safety.
 Your cat will spend most of her/his day in the trap or carrier so it should be clean for health reasons.
-One cat per carrier or trap is ideal.
+One cat per carrier or trap.

 Can I bring my cat to the clinic the day before the surgery?
 I work at 8 am and can't drop off my cat then.